Paul Sylvester

 Paul Joseph Sylvester is a geochemist, academic, editor, and author.
 He is the Endowed Pevehouse Chair and Professor of Geosciences at Texas Tech University.

 Sylvester is known for his work in developing analytical methods for mineral micro-analysis using LA-ICP-MS (Laser Ablation Inductively Coupled Plasma Mass Spectrometry) and for applying U-Th-Pb geochronology and Hf-Nd-Sr-Pb isotope tracing in research across various subdisciplines of the geosciences.
 This has included studies of crustal evolution, critical metal ore formation, igneous petrogenesis, and sedimentary provenance.

 Sylvester is a Fellow of the Mineralogical Society of America, the Geological Society of America, and the Society of Economic Geologists.
 He was listed in Stanford University's "World's Top 2% Scientists" in 2020, ranked in the top 0.46% in the geochemistry and geophysics discipline according to their standardized citation metrics in 2023, and has an h-index of 61 as of 2025.
 He served as Editor-in-Chief of Minerals from 2016 to 2023, has been Joint Editor-in-Chief of Geostandards and Geoanalytical Research since 2016, and Founding Editor-in-Chief of Critical Insights in Geochemistry & Geophysics since 2024.

 Education

-Sylvester earned his Bachelor's (B.S.) in Geology from Purdue University, West Lafayette, Indiana, in 1978, and his Doctorate (PhD) in Geochemistry from Washington University, St. Louis, Missouri, in 1984.
+Sylvester earned his Bachelor's (B.S.) in Geology from Purdue University, West Lafayette, Indiana, in 1978, and his Doctorate (PhD) in Geochemistry from Washington University in St. Louis, in 1984.